PaulBlanche/form/docs/README.md

-# Form handeling in React
+# Form handling in React

 It's like formik, but different.